Pope Adeodatus II

 Pope Adeodatus II (c.
 621–17 June 676), sometimes called Deodatus, was the bishop of Rome from 672 to his death on 17 June 676.
 He devoted much of his papacy to improving churches and fighting monothelitism.

 Rise

-Born in Rome in c.
-621, Adeodatus was the son of a man named Jovinianus.
-He became a Benedictine monk of the Roman cloister of St Erasmus on the Caelian Hill.
+Born in Rome in 621 A.D., Adeodatus was the son of a man named Jovinianus.
+He became a Benedictine monk of the monastery of Sant'Erasmo al Celio in Rome.
 He became Pope on 11 April 672 in succession to Vitalian.
 His election was ratified by the exarch of Ravenna within weeks, as required during the period of Byzantine papacy.